Engoo Blog Travel & Fun

 In football, "play" is a noun for a team's plan during the next portion of the game.

-The coach is famous for his knowledge of various plays that confuse opponents.
+• The coach is famous for his unique plays that confuse his opponents.

-A "playbook" is a collection of strategies that have been used in the past.
-It is often used in business and politics.
+A "playbook" is a collection of strategies to be used in a game.
+This word is often used in business and politics as well as sports.

-If we want to beat our competitors, we can't rely on the usual playbook; we need to try something new.
+• If we want to beat our competitors, we can't rely on the old playbook; we need to try something new.

 MVP